- Written by Dr.Mehmet Demircioglu

-Rash, hives, unusual swelling, or sudden itching during hair transplant recovery should not be judged only by looking at the grafts.
-Many mild skin reactions settle, but a true allergic reaction can involve medicine, antiseptic solution, adhesive, shampoo, food, or another trigger that appeared around the same time as surgery.
-If breathing trouble, throat tightness, tongue or lip swelling, chest tightness, fainting, severe dizziness, or rapidly spreading whole body symptoms appear, urgent medical help comes before graft anxiety.
-That means local emergency help first, not a message thread, monitoring in the hotel room, or waiting to see whether the grafts look affected.
+A rash, hives, sudden itching, or unusual swelling after a hair transplant can be minor, but it should not be judged only by looking at the grafts.
+The first question is safety.
+If there is breathing trouble, throat tightness, tongue or lip swelling, chest tightness, fainting, severe dizziness, confusion, repeated vomiting, or rapidly spreading whole body symptoms, urgent medical help comes before graft anxiety.
+That means local emergency help first, not waiting in a hotel room to see whether the grafts look affected.

-Itching is common during healing, especially when the scalp is dry, scabbed, or healing after the first washes.
-It usually stays around the treated skin and changes slowly.
-A rash becomes more suspicious when it spreads beyond the transplanted area, appears in raised itchy welts, moves from one body area to another, or comes with facial swelling, stomach symptoms, dizziness, or breathing discomfort.
+Itching is common during healing, especially when the scalp is dry, scabbed, or adjusting after the first washes.
+It usually stays near the treated skin and changes slowly.
+A rash worries me more when it spreads beyond the transplanted area, appears as raised itchy welts, moves from one body area to another, or comes with facial swelling, stomach symptoms, dizziness, or breathing discomfort.

-I separate ordinary scalp irritation from allergy by asking where the reaction started.
+I separate ordinary scalp irritation from allergy by asking where the reaction started and how it behaves.
 A tight, dry recipient area after washing can fit normal recovery.
 Hives on the chest, arms, legs, neck, or face point me toward a whole body trigger.
-When you also started a medicine, topical product, supplement, or new food around the same time, the timing matters more than the hair transplant itself.
+If a new medicine, topical product, supplement, or food appeared at the same time, the timing matters more than the fact that surgery was recent.
+When the concern looks more like cheek or forehead acne than an itchy rash or swelling reaction, I use the separate review of cheek and forehead breakouts after FUE.

-Dry healing and scabs can create itching after hair transplant, but allergy review is different because I am looking for a trigger that may need to be stopped, substituted, documented, or reviewed by another doctor.
+Dry healing and scabs can create itching after hair transplant, but allergy review is different.
+I am looking for a trigger that may need to be stopped, substituted, documented, or reviewed by another doctor.

 Details that help identify the trigger